ABOUT US

 Our Beginnings

-Deciding they needed to act, they began fundraising in the UK while living together in a community to save money.
+In 1980, a small group of Buddhists from the UK, deeply moved by the suffering of vulnerable communities in India, began fundraising in the UK while living together in a community.
 Before long, a new form of door-to-door fundraising based on the non-violent principles of Buddhism began to emerge and Aid for India, today known as Karuna, was created.

-Karuna Team
+Karuna Today

 At Karuna, ‘how’ we do things is as important as ‘what’ we do.
 We express our organisational values by working together as a ‘Buddhist Team-Based Right Livelihood.